 Publishers Weekly's best books

-Andy Crouch unleashes a stirring manifesto calling Christians to be culture makers.
 For too long, Christians have had an insufficient view of culture and have waged misguided "culture wars."
-But we must reclaim the cultural mandate to be the creative cultivators that God designed us to be.
-Culture is what we make of the world, both in creating cultural artifacts as well as in making sense of the world around us.
-By making chairs and omelets, languages and laws, we participate in the good work of culture making.
+But Andy Crouch says we must reclaim the cultural mandate to be the creative cultivators God designed us to be.
+Culture is what we make of the world, both in making cultural artifacts as well as in making sense of the world around us.

 "Culture Making is one of the few books taking the discussion about Christianity and culture to a new level.
 It is a rare mix of the theoretical and the practical, its definitions are nuanced but not abstract, and it strikes all kinds of fine balances.
 I highly recommend it."